gertalot/fullstack-quickstart/llm/02-google-auth.md

 ---

-### 2. Google OAuth backend
+### 2. Google OAuth backend (Done)

-Implement OAuth2 with Google on the backend API.
+[x] Implement OAuth2 with Google on the backend API.
 Create a distinction between public routes and authenticated routes.
 The authenticated routes can only be accessed with a successful bearer token (a JWT).

-Create a route `/auth/login/google` that initiates the OAuth2 flow with Google.
+[x] Create a route `/auth/login/google` that initiates the OAuth2 flow with Google.
 I have configured the following variables in .env that you can use:

 - GOOGLE_CLIENT_ID